Powered by Create your own unique website with customizable templates.

 The course discusses Geoarchaeology and the most significant Computing Technologies employed in Cultural Heritage (Field Prospection Techniques, GIS, UAV for Cultural Heritage, Monitoring Cultural Heritage from Space, Data, Information Visualization for the Environment, Reconstructing Archaeological Objects and Sites, Structural Modelling of Archaeological Materials).

 B4.
-COMPUTING APPLICATIONS: GIS, PHOTOGRAMMETRY & COMPUTER AIDED DESIGN
+COMPUTING APPLICATIONS: GIS, PHOTOGRAMMETRY & COMPUTER-AIDED DESIGN

 This lab course aims to provide students with a solid practical know-how on the most significant computing applications applied in the field of Cultural Heritage: GIS, Photogrammetry, CAD, 3D Scanning applications, 3D printing applications, Multimedia Application Development, Visualization & Modelling Practices